Exploring Waste Management and Thriving Careers in the Industry

 Waste management is the systematic process of effectively managing waste from its generation point (origin) to the final disposal.
 The goal is to manage waste safely and responsibly to minimize its negative impact on health and the environment.
 Effective waste management follows these key steps:

-While handling waste in an organization, employees and other occupants may have several chances or possibilities to be exposed.
-Therefore, the organization should pay adequate attention to safely dispose of the waste without impacting the internal parties.
+While handling waste in an organization, employees and other occupants may have several chances to be exposed.
+Therefore, the organization should pay adequate attention to safely disposing of the waste without impacting the internal parties.
 Plus, the main intent of waste management is to mitigate adverse health and environmental impacts.

 Key Takeaways